 Graduate students who complete all degree requirements by the end of the summer (term I, term II or in summer semester classes) are permitted to take part in commencement ceremonies as degree candidates.
-This includes graduate students who have up to the maximum of nine credits remaining and are enrolled for the summer session.
 If a student is not enrolled for the summer by April 15, permission to participate as a degree candidate will not be granted.